mouton0815/graphql-with-dgs/README.md

   -d '{"query": "mutation { createBook(title: \"Of Mice and Men\", year: 1937, authorId: 5) { id title } }"}' \
   http://localhost:8080/graphql
 ```
+GraphQL subscriptions are not supported by curl, see https://stackoverflow.com/a/47860810.